anveshshetty25/CarCostCalculation/README.md

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ## Preqrequisites ##
 Install Java JDK7 on your local machine and an IDE of your choice (e.g., Eclipse, IntelliJ, JbossDeveloperStudio).
-To run the application download and install tomcat v7 server on your machine.
+To run the application, download and install tomcat v7 server on your machine.
 ## Setup ###
 Copy the URL from github,Open Eclipse follow the steps, File->import->Git->project from git->URI and paste the copied URL, give your credentials then you can see the project in your eclipse.Now convert it into Maven project.Create a log file in your machine, copy the path and modify the log4j.properties file property(log4j.appender.file.File) with the path of your log file.
 ## Build ##